 HOW A STING JET FORMS?

-Behind the main cold front, a colder and also much drier air mass, often originating from the Arctic region, flows towards the cyclone’s core.
-Forming a dry intrusion towards the center of a deepening low.
+Behind the main cold front, a colder and much drier air mass, often originating from the Arctic region, flows towards the cyclone’s core.
+It forms a dry intrusion towards the center of a deepening low.
 The dry intrusion is typically rounding the low, emerging from the southwest direction.

 Above: Textook example of a Sting jet

 The cold conveyor belt brings cold and moist air towards the center of the rapidly developing extratropical storm, together with precipitation such as rain and snow.
-While the dry intrusion brings cooler and very dry air into the cyclone.
+At the same time, the dry intrusion brings cooler and very dry air into the cyclone.

-As the precipitation from the cold conveyor belt falls into the layers of air within the dry intrusion streak, droplets are quickly evaporating and leading to further cooling of the air mass.
+As the precipitation from the cold conveyor belt falls into the layers of air within the dry intrusion streak, droplets quickly evaporate, further cooling the air mass.
 This is a process known as evaporative cooling.

-At the final stage of the sting jet process, strong winds descend towards the surface and are intensifying further as the air parcels are drying out.
+At the final stage of the sting jet process, strong winds descend towards the surface and intensify further as the air parcels dry out.
 These winds are grazing through the layers with the evaporation of the air on the nose of this descending jet.
-Thus, creating a clear path through the precipitation with the evaporative cooling process, leading to the air becoming much denser within the jet.
+Thus creating a clear path through the precipitation with the evaporative cooling process, leading to the air becoming much denser within the jet.

 The result is the acceleration of the downward momentum or, in other words, very strong winds are pushed down with higher force towards the tip of the cloud head when it wraps around the cyclone dead center.